bkstamm67/projects/camping/README.md

 - The reservations in the json object are valid
 - Valid dates are also passed in
 - CampSite ids are ints
-- There is at least one campsite that is available (to correct)
 - There are some methods within the classes which are not used - like toString and equals methods.
 This was just used for testing and left in.

 ## Instructions